learnbyexample/Python_Basics/Functions.md

     * `range(start, stop)`
     * `range(start, stop, step)`
 * Note that `range` output doesn't include `stop` value - it is always upto `stop` value but not including it
-* We'll see more about `list` function and data type in later chapters
+* See [Lists](./Lists.md) chapters for discussion and examples on lists
+* [Python docs - Ranges](https://docs.python.org/3/library/stdtypes.html#typesseq-range) - for more info and examples

 ```python
 >>> range(5)